-Capital funding is available to Tier 1 local authorities (unitary, county council or combined authorities) in England.
-Combined authorities will be allocated and issued funding on behalf of authorities in their region, to encourage collaboration.
+LEVI capital funding is available to Tier 1 local authorities (unitary, county council or combined authorities) in England.
+Combined authorities have been allocated funding on behalf of authorities in their region, to encourage collaboration.
 In London, capital funding is being delivered through borough partnerships.

-Eligible local authorities were informed of their LEVI capital funding allocation in April 2023.
-Funding has been determined for each local authority using a data-led approach.
+Eligible local authorities were informed of their LEVI capital funding allocation in April 2023 and invited to apply for their allocated capital funding in either financial year 23/24 or 24/25.
+Funding was determined for each local authority using a data-led approach.

-Alongside LEVI funding, local authorities will need to secure further investment to support the development of a more self-sufficient local chargepoint market ahead of the 2035 phase out date.
+Alongside LEVI funding, local authorities will need to secure further private investment to support the development of a self-sufficient local chargepoint market.